 I. Constitution

-A. The Noncommercial Users Constituency (“Constituency”) of the Internet Corporation for Assigned Names and Numbers (ICANN) Generic Name Supporting Organization (GNSO) is a constituency of the Non-Commercial Stakeholders Group (NCSG), which is established by Article X, Secti of the Bylaws of the Internet Corporation for Assigned Names and Numbers.
-NCUC is established as part of the NCSG by Article XX, Section 5 of the Bylaws of ICANN.
+A. The Noncommercial Users Constituency (“Constituency”) of the Internet Corporation for Assigned Names and Numbers (ICANN) Generic Name Supporting Organization (GNSO) is a constituency of the Non-Commercial Stakeholders Group (NCSG), which is established by Article 11, Sections 3 and 5 of the Bylaws of the Internet Corporation for Assigned Names and Numbers.

-B. The purpose of the Noncommercial Users Constituency is to represent, through its elected representatives , the interests and concerns of noncommercial registrants and noncommercial Internet users of generic Top‑Level Domains (gTLDs).
-It provides a voice and representation in ICANN processes to: non‑profit organizations that serve noncommercial interests; nonprofit services such as education, philanthropies, consumer protection, community organizing, promotion of the arts, public interest policy advocacy, children's welfare, religion, scientific research, and human rights; public interest software concerns; families or individuals who register domain names for noncommercial personal use; and Internet users who are primarily concerned with the noncommercial, public interest aspects of domain name policy.
+B. The purpose of the Noncommercial Users Constituency is to represent individuals and organizations using the DNS for noncommercial purposes.
+The primary concern of the Constituency is the protection of noncommercial communication online, which includes expression for political, personal, research, education, and recreational purposes.
+It provides a voice and representation in ICANN processes to non profit organizations that serve noncommercial interests, such as nonprofit education and philanthropic organizations, human rights and public interest policy advocacy, and families or individuals who register domain names for noncommercial personal use and are primarily concerned with the noncommercial, public interest aspects of domain name policy.

-The purpose of the Noncommercial Users Constituency is to represent, through its elected representatives the interests and concerns of noncommercial registrants and noncommercial Internet users of generic Top‑Level Domains (gTLDs).
-It provides a voice and representation in ICANN processes to: protect and promote Diversity and Consumer Choice, Human Rights, Freedom of Expression, Privacy, Development, Access to Knowledge, Multilingual Internet, Denationalization , Global Internet Governance
+C. NCUC is accountable to its constituents and maintains such accountability through elections, term limits, consultation, transparency, review and redress mechanisms which are described in these bylaws and in its other procedural documents.

-C. NCUC is accountable to its constituents and maintains such accountability through consultation, transparency, review and redress mechanisms which have been predicted in these bylaws and in its other procedural documents.II.
+II.
 Organization and Structure

-A. The Noncommercial Constituency shall consist of three distinct parts: the Membership, the Executive Committee and the Policy Committee.
+A. The Noncommercial Users’ Constituency shall consist of three distinct parts: the Membership, the Executive Committee and the Policy Committee.

 B. The Membership shall consist of NCSG member organizations and individuals that meet the Membership criteria and complete the processes set out in Section 2.2 of the NCSG Charter, and choose the NCUC constituency.
-The Constituency Executive Committee reserves the right to review and approve members who were accepted by the NCSG Executive Committee before they become NCUC members.
+The Constituency Executive Committee reserves the right to review and approve NCSG members who decide to join NCUC .

-C. The Executive Committee, directed by the Chair, shall be responsible for the administration of the Constituency, including arrangements for meetings, website communications, listserv, and teleconferences.
+C. The Executive Committee, directed by the Chair, shall be responsible for the administration of the Constituency, including arrangements for meetings, website communications, mailing lists, and teleconferences.
 Selection of the Executive Committee, and its powers and duties, are set out in Section IV, below.

 D. The Policy Committee shall consist of the NCUC chair, elected GNSO Council Representatives who are also NCUC members, and any active NCUC member who volunteers for it.
 The EC shall appoint a chair of the NCUC Policy Committee.
 The Policy Committee’s selection processes and duties are set out in Section V, below.